NONYEpaul/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the result of POWER divided by DIVIDE script that displays the result of BREATH to the power LOVE script that counts the number of directories in the PATH
+script that prints the result of POWER divided by DIVIDE script that displays the result of BREATH to the power LOVE script that counts the number of directories in the PATH script that converts a number from base 2 to base 10